 Analysis and Reporting of Study Findings

-C-Change creates the scales representing dimensions of the culture and other analytic variables of interest, and prepares data tables with frequencies for all survey variables.
-National faculty data are provided as comparison to help identify similarities and differences with the study institution.
+C-Change provides customized reports that include the scales representing dimensions of the culture and other analytic variables of interest, and prepares data tables with frequencies for all survey variables.
+Respondent data is analyzed by demographic group (e.g., gender, race and ethnicity, rank, and career stage).
+Our collected national faculty data are also provided as comparison to help identify similarities and differences with the study institution.

 Customization for Different Populations

-The Survey can be adapted for faculty in other health care disciplines and higher education, and for staff.
+The Survey can also be used effectively for faculty in a variety of health sciences disciplines and higher education, and for staff.